GingaaBread/GNOStatic/src/essentials/datatypes.md

 single weight = 85.5
 ```

-### Double Precision Decimal (single)
+### Double Precision Decimal (double)

-The double-precision decimal _single_ is a 64-bit signed IEEE-754 floating point.
+The double-precision decimal _double_ is a 64-bit signed IEEE-754 floating point.

 The default value of a double is 0.0d.